How Can We Help?

 • Your claim requires a “certificate of good faith.”

 While you can still recover compensation, you must act fast to preserve your right to do so.
-You may want to hire a lawyer to ensure you meet all deadlines and understand the laws associated with filing a malpractice claim.
+A Nashville personal injury lawyer can help ensure you meet all deadlines and understand the laws associated with filing a malpractice claim.
 The Nashville medical malpractice lawyers at Hughes & Coleman Injury Lawyers have a long track record of recovering damages for our injured clients.
 We offer a free consultation and want to put our extensive resources to work for you.

-For your claim to have the highest chance of success, it needs to demonstrate four things:
+For your claim to have the highest chance of success, a Nashville medical malpractice lawyer will need to demonstrate four things:

 • There was a valid doctor-patient relationship;